For public, private, hybrid, and community inference fleets

 Xeno

-Fleet aware Clients advertise hardware, providers, models, health, and telemetry.
+Fleet routing Policy selects eligible clients from advertised hardware, providers, models, health, and load.

 Ollama vLLM OpenAI Gemini OpenAI-compatible SQLite PostgreSQL